waxx567/Dell/portfolio/README.md

 ## 🤖 Introduction

-Built with Next.js for handling the user interface, Three.js for rendering 3D elements, Framer motion for beautiful animations, and styled with TailwindCSS, this portfolio is demonstrates the developer's skills in a unique manner that creates a lasting impact.
+Built with Next.js for handling the user interface, Three.js for rendering 3D elements, Framer motion for beautiful animations, and styled with TailwindCSS.

 ## ⚙️ Tech Stack